Hussain-Awadh/Hussain-Awadh/README.md

 ##  About Me:

-- A Student pursuing a Diploma in Software Development at 42 Abu Dhabi.
 - Well versed in C programming & successfully completed fundamental C++ modules.
 - Have knowledge in back-end development, Nestjs, & TypeScript.
 - Have one year experience in software development working on solo and group projects.
 Programmed primarily in the C programming language and C++ programming language.